Tracing on the screen of an Ipad – With tracing Paper

 To freeze the screen on your Ipad (or iphone) so you can trace an image, you need to activate the feature called Guided Access.
 You can do a search on Guided Access for lots of YouTubes videos for more info.

 - Click – Settings, then Click > General > Accessibility, then scroll down and turn on – Guided Access.

 - Set a pass code (make it very simple, like 1111).
 This does not need to be the same as your main security code.

-- To activate the Guided Access feature hit the button on the face of the ipad 3 times quickly to turn the lock on, then 3 times quickly to unlock.
-(Not the power button)
+- To activate the Guided Access feature hit the round button on the face of the ipad 3 times quickly to turn the lock on, then 3 times quickly to unlock.
+(Not the power button on top)

 - You need to set up a few options.
 (Note: this feature it is designed to keep your kids from buying furniture from your phone when you only wanted them to play a game!!).

 Camera-Lucinda application: Available from the Apple app store.

 Using Camera-Lucida to trace a photo onto tracing paper or equal.